angular/protractor/docs/api.md

 ##[element.evaluate](https://github.com/angular/protractor/blob/master/lib/protractor.js#L715)

-Evalates the input as if it were on the scope of the current element.
+Evaluates the input as if it were on the scope of the current element.